-By substituting Equation 1 into Equation 5 for $\rho'$ , we obtain the expected wait time as a function of expenditure rank, assuming that all clients have roughly the same request patterns.
-The resulting function for wait time is an exponential lower bound with respect to spending rank.
-Figure 5 plots expenditure rank versus expected wait time with request frequency 0.05 and request service time 2.
-Thus the service ratio, z, is 9.
-The wait times for the poorer clients are very severe compared to those of the wealthy because, in the estimation, the consumption of the poor have no effect on the rich. $\Box$
+By substituting Equation 1 into Equation 5 for ρ' , we obtain the expected wait time as a function of expenditure rank, assuming that all clients have roughly the same request patterns.

+The resulting function for wait time ensures that the wait times of poorer clients are severe in comparison to those of the wealthy because, in the estimation, the consumption of the poor have no effect on the rich.
+This suggests that better division of the resource pool is necessary for a scalable equitable market system. \Box